Berlingske Media: History

 In 2006, Orkla sold its multi-national publishing and media activities, including Det Berlingske Officin, to the British company Mecom Group for €900 million.
 The company name was changed to "Berlingske Media" to reflect its focus on websites.

-In June 2014, Mecom sold Berlingske Media to the Belgian mediahouse De Persgroep (now DPG Media).
+In June 2014, Mecom sold Berlingske Media to the Belgian mediahouse De Persgroep, later DPG Media.
 After DPG Media's takeover, Berlingske Media is focusing on the four main brands; Berlingske, B.T., Weekendavisen and Radio24syv.

+In February 2025, Berlingske was sold to the Norwegian media group Amedia.